 Boston Review speaks with Rachel Rebouché on the post-Dobbs legal landscape.

 The patchwork of government regulations around sex and gender causes endless misery for transgender people.
-A new book considers how gender became so integral to bureaucracy.

 It is time to stop talking about Roe as the touchstone for abortion rights and to start imagining what law and policy can do to facilitate affordable and available services.